rstinejr/SQL-Sparse-Matrix/README.md

 ## Set Up Database

-To illustrate multiplecation, we first need to create a database with the appropriate tables.
+To illustrate multiplication, we first need to create a database with the appropriate tables.

 Create database *sparse_matrix.db*; define and populate tables *Left* and *Right*:
 ```